 Public spaces have a significant effect on the overall wellbeing of individuals and the community as a collective.
 As social venues, public places help to strengthen social identity and offer opportunities for community togetherness and understanding.

 Gawler has a rich tradition of being a significant place where people come together and embrace the concept of community – shared attitudes, values and identity.
 For thousands of years the Kaurna people used Gawler and in particular the junction of the North and South Para and Gawler Rivers for food, shelter and importantly as a significant meeting place.
-The idea of Gawler as a community meeting place has continued since European settlement and remains a key aspect of modern and contemporary Gawler.
+The idea of Gawler as a community meeting place has continued and remains a key aspect of modern and contemporary Gawler.